haydenliu/ml-book-d0693/content/pages/index.md

           Logistic regression is a very scalable classification model.
-You will explore how it works, and work with large datasets.
-The chapter will also cover categorical variable encoding, regularization, feature selection, online learning, and stochastic gradient descent.
+You will use it on large datasets, learn about categorical encoding, regularization, online learning, and stochastic gradient descent.
       - content: |-
           ### Seeing What Works